Roof of a church collapses in northern Mexico, and Catholic officials say some people are dead

 Tamaulipas state police said units of the National Guard, the state police and state civil defense office and the Red Cross were at the scene seeking to rescue victims.

+Walls did not appear to have been blown outward, nor was there any indication of an explosion, or anything other than simple structural failure.

-The roof appeared to be made of poured concrete, and photos distributed by state authorities showed the massive roof resting on the top of pews in some parts of the church.
+The roof appeared to be made of relatively thin poured concrete, and photos distributed by state authorities showed the roof slab resting on the top of pews in some parts of the church.
 That left open the possibility there were air spaces for any survivors.

 “At this time, the necessary work is being performed to extract the people who are still under the ruble,” Alvarez said in a taped message.
 “Today we are living through a very difficult moment.”

-Note: This story has been corrected to show that the statement reporting some people rescued alive came from the area bishop's office.